tlouwers/STM32F4-DISCOVERY/drivers/SPI/README.md

 # Notes
 Master only.
 The ChipSelect is to be toggled manually (outside the class).
-The callbacks are called withing ISR context.
+The callbacks are called within ISR context.
 This class assumes the HAL has set NVIC_PRIORITYGROUP_4.

 # Examples